AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 everywhere.
 Currently, the adequacy of the concept of manifolds,

-i.e. the idea of the continuous space and time experimentally
+i.e. the idea of the continuous space and time is experimentally

-relations), they can be local geometric and topological
+influence of uncertainty relations), they can be local

-usual Euclidean regions.
-We can illustrate this by looking at a
+from the usual Euclidean regions.
+We can illustrate this by

-perfectly polished surface of a mirror (whose local geometric and
+looking at a perfectly polished surface of a mirror (whose local

-topological properties normally appear to us perfectly Euclidean)
+geometric and topological properties normally appear to us

-under a microscope, we see very significant local differences
+perfectly Euclidean) under a microscope, we see very significant

 topology ii of